 Nahuatlplay is a language spoken today by more than a million Nahua people.
-It was also spoken by the majority of the inhabitants of central Mexico at the time of Spanish colonization—namely the Aztecs, whose culture dominated the region for centuries.
+It was also spoken by the majority of the inhabitants of what is now central Mexico at the time of Spanish colonization—namely the Aztecs, whose culture flourished across the region.
 Because Nahuatl was written using Spanish orthography beginning in the 1500s, it is easy to trace the words that have been absorbed into English in the ensuing centuries, words that describe the plants, animals, and food of this culturally and ecologically rich part of the world.

 Those seeds are also called, somewhat confusingly, cocoa beans.
 The word cocoa was at first just a variant (and therefore a synonym) that first appeared about a century after cacao, and the two words have been used interchangeably to refer to the seeds, beans, and tree ever since.
 (Interestingly, the variation cocoa was possibly influenced by another then-newly named tropical plant: the coconut.)
 Cocoa stands on its own to mean both the brown powder made from roasted cacao beans and the hot drink that is made from it.